 - Tokenistic consultation: Are you ready to hear feedback that shifts the direction of your work?
 Are you clear on what role such a group will have?
 Oftentimes you may be too far along and inviting review will only provide feedback you cannot or do not want to implement.
 While that still might be useful, it can be frustrating for all parties.
 When building inclusive panels, or events, reach out to community members.
 If representation is not possible, ensuring that the event itself is accessible and the disabled people are invited and encouraged to attend remains valuable.

-- Rigid structures: While Ford’s structures are constantly improving, they can still be exclusive of some people’s needs.
+- Rigid structures: While philanthropy’s structures are constantly improving, they can still be exclusive of some people’s needs.
 Many of our partners are navigating day-to-day challenges that may affect their ability to participate.
 The disability community particularly values flexibility and strong lines of communication.
 Rigidity and urgency of outputs may undermine strong relationships with community partners and the flexibility needed to solicit their input.

 - Prioritizing identity over expertise: While disability identity is often key to the advice we’re seeking, we should not equate identity with expertise.
 That could lead to sub-par advice and tokenization.

-Resource by: Catherine Hyde Townsend, Senior Advisor, Disability Inclusion at the Ford Foundation
+Adapted from a resource by Catherine Hyde Townsend, Senior Advisor, Disability Inclusion at the Ford Foundation